-Board Member Michelle Mendez is a Training and Legal Support Senior Attorney and the manager of the new Defending Vulnerable Populations Project at Catholic Legal Immigration Network, Inc. (CLINIC).
+Michelle Mendez is a member of ASAP’s Immigration Expert Advisory Team.
+She is the Training and Legal Support Senior Attorney and the manager of the new Defending Vulnerable Populations Project at Catholic Legal Immigration Network, Inc. (CLINIC).
 Before managing this project, Mendez oversaw CLINIC’s role in the CARA Pro Bono Project in Dilley, Texas, which focuses on providing legal assistance to detained mothers and children.

 Prior to joining CLINIC, she served as senior managing attorney in the Immigration Legal Services Program at Catholic Charities for the Archdiocese of Washington where she began as an Equal Justice Works Fellow sponsored by DLA Piper.
 While at Catholic Charities, Mendez co-taught the Immigration Litigation Clinic at Catholic University of America’s Columbus School of Law from 2013 to 2016.
 Mendez received her juris doctor from the University of Maryland Francis King Carey School of Law, and her bachelor’s degree from the University of Richmond.
 She also holds a certificate in nonprofit management from Georgetown University, and a professional certificate in peace and conflict resolution through the Rotary Peace Center at Chulalongkorn University in Bangkok, Thailand.